codedim/AMPchat/README.md

 * The room is 'alive' as long as it has at least one online user in it;
 * The room is 'pending' during some timeout after it contains no online users.
 But if all users closed this room, it becomes 'saved';
-* The user should be able to resume the pending room and view the saved one;
+* The user should be able to resume the pending rooms and view the saved ones;
 * Each user --who was in the pending room and hasn't closed it yet-- can resume the room to continue chat;
 * A user can add an other user in 'friend list', the friends must be